The Private Wealth & Private Client Review: Finland

 A petition for divorce may be filed by the spouses jointly or by only one of them.
 The reasons for divorce are not examined.
-Upon granting a divorce, normally after a reconsideration period of six months, one of the spouses may be ordered to pay maintenance to the other spouse, if deemed equitable.12
+Upon granting a divorce, normally after a reconsideration period of six months, one of the spouses may be ordered to pay maintenance to the other spouse, if deemed equitable.11

 At divorce, the net marital property is totalled and divided into two, to determine the share of each spouse.
-The spouse with less property receives an equalisation payment, which is tax exempt, from the other spouse so that each spouse leaves the marriage with the same amount of what used to be matrimonial property.
+The spouse with less property receives an equalisation payment, which is tax-exempt, from the other spouse so that each spouse leaves the marriage with the same amount of what used to be matrimonial property.

 However, prenuptial agreements cover around a third of all marriages and they frequently entirely remove the duty to make equalisation payments.
 Some flexibility as to how a prenuptial agreement is drafted is allowed and it is, for example, quite common to provide that the agreement shall apply only at divorce (but not death of a spouse) or that the prenuptial agreement only affects property accumulated before the marriage.
-In order to be effective, a prenuptial agreement must be concluded in writing, dated, signed, attested and registered by the local register office.
+To be effective, a prenuptial agreement must be concluded in writing, dated, signed, attested and registered by the local register office.

 ii Intestacy and wills